hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster_instance.html.markdown

 this instance is a read replica
 * `allocated_storage` - The amount of allocated storage
 * `availability_zones` - The availability zone of the instance
-* `endpoint` - The IP address for this instance.
+* `endpoint` - The DNS address for this instance.
 May not be writable
 * `engine` - The database engine
 * `engine_version` - The database engine version
 * `database_name` - The database name